 Where to Find Jackfruit

-You may be able to find jackfruit as a whole fruit, sliced into sections, packed into cans, dried, or made into other products.
+You may be able to find jackfruit as a whole fruit, sliced into sections, packed into cans, dried, frozen, or made into other products.

 While your average chain grocer (outside of the tropics) may not sell jackfruit fresh, demand is rising fast and many stores are starting to sell it.

 Specialty markets, such as Whole Foods and Sprouts Farmers Markets, will be more likely to have the fruit, or they may be able to order it for you.
 You can also look at your local Asian, Indian, or Caribbean food stores or find jackfruit products online.

 Other names for jackfruit include jaca or chakka (in India), kathal (in Bangladesh), kanun (Thailand), nagka (in Malaysia) or “tree mutton” in Bengali.

 Keep this in mind: Whole jackfruits sold in stores are on the sweeter side — versus the canned varieties, which are usually blander.

 Most commonly, jackfruit comes in a can and is labeled “young” and “green” — namely because the younger it is, the less sweet it will be.